アイスランド

 Waterfalls, glaciers, black sand, volcanoes—diverse natural experiences

-Visiting the iconic sights of southern Iceland all at once, including Seljalandsfoss and Skogafoss waterfalls, glacier hiking at Sólheimajökull, black sand beaches and basalt coasts, Vatnajökull glacial lagoon, and Diamond Beach.
+See iconic southern Iceland scenery all at once: the waterfalls Seljalandsfoss and Skógafoss, glacier hiking on Sólheimajökull, black sand beaches and basalt coasts, Vatnajökull glacier lagoons and Diamond Beach.

-Concluding the journey with a leisurely time in Reykjavik and the Blue Lagoon
+End the trip slowly in Reykjavik and the Blue Lagoon

-The final day features a relaxed plan of walking around the capital Reykjavik and dining, followed by a hot spring experience at the Blue Lagoon.
+The final day offers a relaxed plan with strolling and dining in the capital Reykjavik and enjoying the hot springs at the Blue Lagoon.

 Itinerary